The best Denver Colorado defense attorneys fighting for you

 - Protecting your right to drive at Colorado DMV hearings

 - Criminal defense of immigrants

 Your case, your story

 Some people believe that the D.A. wouldn’t accuse you of a crime if you weren’t guilty.
 But we know that many people accused are truly innocent.
 Situations can arise out of self-defense, accidents, mistaken identification, false accusations or mental illness.
 At other times, the prosecutor simply wants to be perceived as “tough on crime” and overcharges.
 And sometimes, instead of jail time, what you simply need is a little compassion and help--such as drug rehab or anger management.

 Our criminal defense / DUI lawyers leave no stone unturned to find the best defense.
 We scrutinize the accuser’s background to look for bias against our client.
 We independently investigate the case with our own private detectives and forensic experts.
 And then we work aggressively to get it so that you get the help you need and the compassion you deserve.

-Our devoted team of attorneys and staff are still available to our existing and potential clients 24/7.
-In the interest of everyone’s safety, we are conducting consultations over the phone or by video-conferencing.
+Yes.
+Our team of attorneys and staff are still available to our existing and potential clients 24/7.
+In the interest of everyone’s safety, we are conducting most of our consultations over the phone or by video-conferencing.
 But we are also available to meet by appointment at our Denver office.

-We are also offering flexible fees and payment plans to people furloughed or laid-off during this challenging time.
+We are also offering our legal representation at flexible fees and payment plans to people furloughed or laid-off during this challenging time.